Jan van der Venne: Tronies

 Many of his works are so-called 'tronies', i.e. caricatural portraits of heads.
-The squeaky misery of the characters he depicts often in profile and the virtuosity of the pasty effects come close to the early production of Georges de La Tour.
-The use of light that make the clothes and folds flicker also evokes the last French Mannerists such as Claude Vignon or Claude Deruet.
+The squeaky misery of the characters often depicted in profile and the virtuosity of the pasty effects are close to the early production of Georges de La Tour.
+The use of light that make the clothes and folds flicker also evokes French late Mannerists such as Claude Vignon and Claude Deruet.

-Jan van de Venne occasionally used the paired model whereby two different tronies are paired up and juxtaposed with each other.
+Jan van de Venne occasionally paired and juxtaposed two different tronies with each other.